Documents to Download

 Free attendance on school trips/visits.

 The school has put in place tracking systems to monitor the impact of pupil premium spending by measuring attainment against attainment of other pupils.
-This is a developing data base that will show impact over time.
-It is added to half termly and is reviewed by teachers and teaching assistants at half termly pupil progress meetings.

 Support staff have had training and understand their role in supporting Pupil Premium Grant children to attain their potential.